Energinet-DataHub/green-energy-hub/docs/quality-assurance-and-test.md

 ### Working with risk

-One way of mitigating risks is testing - but we are all familiar with the old saying that test is a timeboxed event/a bottleneck before go live - In Green Energy we wish to ensure that test/QA is happening all the time, by everyone.
+One way of mitigating risks is testing - but we are all familiar with the old saying that test is a timeboxed event/a bottleneck before go live - In Green Energy Hub we wish to ensure that test/QA is happening all the time, by everyone.
 We don't have a verification team - we are all responsible for mitigating risks, and ensuring quality - so rest assure that it is never too early to talk quality.

 ### Testing Quadrants